Call us AT:

 Driven by Social Good -

-The concept behind 6238 Montgomery (which is another name for the LLC that owns the building, called “Coffee Cup Entrepreneurs”) is that a mix of market-rate and non-profit rentals can sustain and fund programming for social good in the building, and create community.
+The concept behind this project is that a mix of market-rate and non-profit rentals can sustain and fund programming for social good in the building, and create community.

 This programming has one primary function.
 It seeks to create ways for people to connect over social difference.
 It tries to soften and break through the invisible walls we have between people of different social and economic situations.
 We need to do more than nod to each other as we pass in the street or sit in the same row at a children’s choir concert.

-The rental spaces include co-working space, office space and conference room rentals.
-There is space for indoor/outdoor community events, and a café space.
-6238 Montgomery seeks renters who are driven by community and a sense of social purpose.
+The rental spaces will include co-working space, and conference room rentals, space for indoor/outdoor community events, and a café-like space.
+We seek partners who are driven by community and a sense of social purpose.
 It aims to create an inclusive and supportive environment for new ideas, human connection and success.

-How does 6238 operate?
+How does this operate?
 Primarily, through memberships in a beautiful and functional co-working space.
 What is a co-working space?
-Memberships cost $200 per month, and include high-speed wi-fi, comfortable joint working space with other exciting and supportive entrepreneurs, two super-quiet “phone booths” for making calls with no distractions, and access to a beautiful conference room.
+Memberships will be monthly, and will include high-speed wi-fi, comfortable joint working space with other exciting and supportive entrepreneurs, a super-quiet “phone booth” for making calls with no distractions, and access to a beautiful conference room.

 Members who have completed the Entrepreneurship training may qualify for reduced rates for their first year.
-This training is presented by 6238’s partner organization “Community Happens Here.”
+This training is presented by “Community Happens Here.”

-What’s in a name?
-The history of Coffee Cup Entrepreneurs starts at Pleasant Ridge Montessori (a neighborhood public school – check out that story at PRMrocks.org) in 2010 when our Founder, Ruth Anne Wolfe, started an Entrepreneurship program for students, which includes weekly classes and a student-run coffee shop that operates on Thursday mornings and at special events.
+The history of Community Happens Here starts at Pleasant Ridge Montessori (a neighborhood public school – check out that story at PRMrocks.org) in 2010 when our Founder, Ruth Anne Wolfe, started an Entrepreneurship program for students, which includes weekly classes and a student-run coffee shop that operates on Thursday mornings and at special events.
 In the first year the students named the café “Coffee Cup” and the name stuck.